 AMRIA: AMRIA refers to Australian Metal Recycling Industry Association.

 CARI: CARI stands for Canadian Associations of Recycling Industries.
-It has 250 member companies.
+It has over 200 member companies.

 Being a member of trade associations in the recycling industry enables a new recycling business to know and understand the trends in the industry and maintain a good relationship with other businesses in the industry.